 The Edinboro State Normal School was recognized as a Normal School by the State authorities on the 23d day of January, 1861.
 It is thus the oldest Normal School in the State except one, and from that day to this it has been one of the strongest educational factors in the State.
-During its history, almost 11,000 students have received their education here and about 1,200 graduates have entered the ranks as public school teachers.
+During its history almost 11,000 students have received their education here, and about 1,200 graduates have entered the ranks as public school teachers.
 With such a clientele it has been able to do more for the great cause of public school education in the northwestern part of our commonwealth than all other factors combined.

-This prosperous school grew out of an academy which was opened in 1855 and the first building was built by subscription in 1856.
+This prosperous school grew out of an academy which was opened in 1855, and the first building was built by subscription in 1856.
 Two additional buildings, now known as Science Hall and the Ladies' Dormitory, respectively, were erected in 1858.
 In 1860, the Boys' Dormitory was erected.
-In addition to the buildings mentioned, there are, Music Hall, built in 1878, Recitation Hall, built in 1880, and Normal Hall, completed in 1890.
+In addition to the buildings mentioned, there are, Music Hall, built in 1878; Recitation Hall, built in 1880; and Normal Hall, completed in 1890.
 These buildings are all large and attractive, with accommodations for 500 students.
-They stand on a tract of twelve acres on the southeast edge of the borough, which has been planted with trees and laid out with beautiful walks.
+They stand on a tract of twelve acres, on the southeast edge of the borough, which has been planted with trees and laid out with beautiful walks.
 In fact, visitors tell us that we have the most picturesque, the most attractive and best shaded Normal School grounds in the State.
 Our buildings are heated by steam, and the dormitories are comfortable and homelike.
-The village of Edinboro contains a population of about 1,000 and is situated eighteen miles directly south of Erie and six miles north of Cambridge Springs, with which it is connected by daily stages.
-A line for an electric railroad has been surveyed from Erie to Cambridge Springs via Edinboro, and grading is nov compl ч walks outsk with a mos tant men ( mer 1 and i tion been vario creel the v whol teac borc whick kept ly: the teac him opn sub its cati poi: sch is now being done and there are good prospects of its early completion.
+The village of Edinboro contains a population of about 1,000, and is situated eighteen miles directly south of Erie and six miles north of Cambridge Springs, with which it is connected by daily stages.
+An electric railroad line is now being constructed from Erie to Cambridge Springs, via Edinboro.
+The track is already laid and prospects are good for the early completion of the line.